needle-tools/needle-engine-support/documentation/scripting.md

 }
 ```

 To serialize from and to custom formats it is possible to derive from the ``TypeSerializer`` class and create an instance.
 Use ``super()`` in the constructor to register supported types.

+In addition to matching fields, properties will also be exported when they match to fields in the typescript file.

 ## Renamed Unity Types in TypeScript
 This is a list of Unity types and their renamed counterpart types in our engine.